RRZE-HPC/DisCostiC-Sim/README.md

 </tr>
 </table>

-**End of while statement**
+**End of while statement**:thought_balloon:
-/**
- *\brief End of the do loops over the number of iterations and the number of steps per iteration.
+End of the do loops over the number of iterations and the number of steps per iteration.
- * The necessary information gathered from all processes of the new communicator is communicated to the default communicator's master process.
+The necessary information gathered from all processes of the new communicator is communicated to the default communicator's master process.
- */

 <table>
 <tr>
 <th>MPI-parallelized</th>